Air Quality Statement (Agawa – Lake Superior Park)

 You may experience mild and common symptoms such as eye, nose and throat irritation, headaches or a mild cough.

-If you think you are having a medical emergency, seek immediate medical assistance.

-Individuals more likely to be impacted by outdoor air pollution, including those aged 65 and older, pregnant individuals, infants and young children, individuals with existing illnesses or chronic health conditions, and those who work outdoors, should reduce or reschedule strenuous outdoor activities and seek medical attention if experiencing symptoms.
+People more likely to be impacted by outdoor air pollution, including people aged 65 and older, pregnant people, infants and young children, people with an existing illness or chronic health condition, and people who work outdoors, should reduce or reschedule strenuous activities outdoors and seek medical attention if experiencing symptoms.

-When indoors, keep windows and doors closed as much as possible.Protect your indoor air from wildfire smoke.
-Actions can include using a clean, good quality air filter in your ventilation system and/or a certified portable air cleaner that can filter fine particles.

 When there is an extreme heat event occurring with poor air quality, prioritize keeping cool.